DaDesktop for Participants – A How‑To Guide

 Objective

-This guide is intended for participants (students) who want to enroll in a course offered on DaDesktop.
+This guide is designed for participants (students) looking to join a course that’s delivered on DaDesktop.

 Overview of DaDesktop

 DaDesktop is a cloud platform built specifically for IT training.
-It's geared toward both IT trainers and learners, providing virtual desktops that leverage the cutting-edge DaDesktop® technology.
-During sessions, each participant gets their own complete online desktop, enabling them to work through exercises under the trainer's supervision.
+It targets both IT instructors and learners, using virtual desktops powered by the innovative DaDesktop® technology.
+During these sessions, each participant receives a full online desktop where they can carry out exercises under the trainer’s supervision.

-- Management Console – a web-based interface for system administration, such as launching and shutting down cloud desktops.
+- Management Console – a web interface for system admin, such as booting up and shutting down cloud desktops, etc.

-- Training Room – a collaborative area for remote desktop sharing, audio, chat, and recording lessons.
+- Training Room – a collaborative area for sharing remote desktops, audio, chat, recording lessons, and more.

 -

-Remote Desktop – a virtual machine (either Windows or Linux), one per user.
+Remote Desktop – a virtual machine (Windows or Linux), with one assigned per user.

-- A computer (desktop or laptop) with a stable internet connection (at least 10 Mbit/s download and 1 Mbit/s upload).
-Works with Windows, Mac, or Linux.
+- A computer (desktop or laptop) with a stable internet connection (at least 10 Mbps down and 1 Mbps up).
+Windows, Mac, or Linux systems are all supported.

-- A decent microphone or headset (using a phone is a last resort, although not suggested)
+- A decent microphone or headset (using a phone is possible but not advisable)

 -

-- If possible, turn off any security software that might interfere with your network connection
+- If you can, disable any security software that might interfere with your network.

 Course Access

-Bear in mind that outside of the actual course days, access to your course is limited to just a 15-minute window.
+Keep in mind that outside your course dates, access to your course desktop is limited to a single 15-minute session.

-During the course days, you can access it all day long.
-(Formerly, access was only allowed about an hour before the course.)
+On course days, however, you can log in throughout the day.
+(In the past, access was only granted about an hour before the session.)

-One standout feature of DaDesktop is that participants have the option to keep using their machine after the course concludes.
+A key advantage of DaDesktop is that participants can keep using their machine after the course wraps up.

 Joining a Course

-Click the link provided by your course coordinator (for example, dd4t.dadesktop.com/da/join/xxxxx).
+Open the link provided by your course coordinator (e.g., dd4t.dadesktop.com/da/join/xxxxx).

-If you're a first time user, fill in your details under "Account" and click “Sign Up”.
-You can register using the form or sign up with your Google or LinkedIn account.
+If you’re a first time user, fill in your details under “Account” and then hit “Sign Up”.
+You can sign up using the form or opt to register with your Google or LinkedIn account.

 If you already have an account, just log in.